20220826/MattResearchRepo/Reflections/Reflectdoc.md

 ## Week 3

 ### What is Python?

-Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
+Python is an interpreted, object-oriented l programming language.
 Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
 Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
 Python supports modules and packages, which encourages program modularity and code reuse.
 The Python interpreter and the extensive standard library are available in source or binary form without charge for all major platforms, and can be freely distributed.

- javascript vs python

-## Week 4
+### Javascript vs Python
+Doing Python today the most difficult thing for me was switching mindset to a different syntax and programming code.
+In my last cousre we did Javascript.
+I found myself constantly trying to write Javascript, It took a very consicous effort in the end to use python commands and syntax.
+[Python Code](./Code)

+### What is OOP?
+Object-Oriented Programming.
+Instead of being a list of instructions, OOP programs act as models of the problems they solve.

+Taking this Object-Oriented approach, computer programs became much more adaptable to their environment.
+Instead of situations where a single large executable block of code is used, objects that communicate with each other by sending messages back and forth were used.
+One of the many advantages to this way of programming was that programs became easier to understand, because they could be thought of as written in more natural language.
+In this course we use Python, which is object-oriented as well as ideal for writing procedural code.

+### What is an IDE?
+Integrated Development Environment.
+An IDE contains tools such as a source code editor, a compiler and/or interpreter and a debugger that help a programmer write computer programs.
+The source code editor is where you write your instructions.
+The compiler/interpreter then takes these instructions and converts them to binary language.
+The compiler/interpreter takes instructions written in C# or Python for example and converts them to binar

-### What is Art?
+## Week 4: What is Art?
 What is Programming?

+### What a graph is?
+Check out this linked in course on graph and data science fundamentals graph in business today

+### What is meant by the term acyclic in the context of graphs?
+The're often called Dags for short.

+### What is the type of art that we did today?
+Relational Aesthetics, art work which has the tendency to blur the distinction between audience and performer.

+### What type of art did you do today?
 Video-graph instructions

-Gather a group of people, each with a mobile phone.
+-Gather a group of people, each with a mobile phone.
-Each person must start recording a video at the same time.
+-Each person must start recording a video at the same time.
-Each person should frame one other person in their video.
+-Each person should frame one other person in their video.
-The recording ends when one of the people leave one of the frames.
+-The recording ends when one of the people leave one of the frames.
-Watch the videos together.
+-Watch the videos together.
-Each person should place their phone on the floor or table and press play, and then step back Option to record the videos playing together
+-Each person should place their phone on the floor or table and press play, and then step back

-Reflective questions:
-## How did you feel as a subject of a video?
+### How did you feel as a subject of a video?
 Did you notice your ego?

-How are we evolving with this device?
-How could we draw this activity?
-Did you feel more attachment to the phone than to your image?
+### How are we evolving with this device?

+### How could we draw this activity?

+### Did you feel more attachment to the phone than to your image?
-*
-Confused about what a graph is?
-Check out this linked in course on graph and data science fundamentals graph in business today

-What is meant by the term acyclic in the context of graphs?
-The're often called Dags for short.

-What is the type of art that we did today?
-It has many names, sometimes people call it Relational Aesthetics and could be descried as art work which has the tendency to blur the distinction between audience and performer.
-What type of art did you do today?
-(Video-graph)

-What type of tools can I try to generating images from text like you did? python text to image (pytti) is one of the strong examples.
-VQGAN and Clip, disco diffusion are others.
-I would avoid going for the simplest and better known (midjourney and DallE) at this point because they have followed the pattern of trying to own the copywrite for your work.
-You can use Google Colab for free to run notebooks which have these models available.

-What is a bias mitigation technique that you mentioned?
+### What is a bias mitigation technique?
 Please see the attached article A Survey on Bias and Fairness in Machine Learning.

-Still feeling lost?
-Kei te pai.
-We are all in this together.
-We have 2 full weeks before any assignments are due.
-The first is Your Research Repository, which is due on Friday 2nd September.
-This is all about how you reflect on the work that your doing including these types of sessions which might ask you to be quite open.

-So make sure that you reflect on your feelings such a as "I feel lost after this class." write it up.
-What did you expect to be different?
+### What did you expect to be different?
 What would help to orient you?
 Can you see some benefit in the openness of this class format?

-What do you plan to do for your project.
-It's ok for it to change, you don't need to be consistent from week to week.
-Perhaps after a few weeks, you will feel differently about today's session.
-This type of experience is good.
+### What do you plan to do for your project?
-*
+Some ideas I've had include:
+A website that searches for trees based on different filters, eg evergree/deciduous, fully grown height, ideal growing conditions, etc. I'd like to call the website "treesearch.com" to play on "research".
+A website that acts as a central source where election candidates (local body government, school board, etc) can post profiles of themselves, that is a level playing field for each canditate to be able to share what they are about, removing the barrier of "who can put up the most signs?", but everyone has the same space and opportunity to share and compare their message and values.
+An app for binary to decimal translations and vice versa.

 ## Week 5

 ### Agile rituals

 ### What did you learn out of the Marshmallow Challenge?
 I don't think I learned anything concrete from this challenge.
 I assume it had something to do with the Agile method of Software Development, but given fellow students lack of following the challenge all the way as instructed, and no follow up or debrief from anyone in any capacity, The Marshmallow Challenge did not succeed in its intended purpose.

+### What is pair programming?
+Pair programming is an Agile software development technique where two developers team up together on one computer to design, code and test user stories.

 ### What is the hardest problem you have solved so far?
-Getting the Python Koans to function in Visual Studio Code.
+Getting the Python [Koans](./Code) to function in Visual Studio Code.

 ## Week 6

-## Misc.
+### What is polymorphism?
+Polymorphism is the ability of a message to be displayed in more than one form.
+An example of polymorphism child who simultaneously is a daughter, a sister, a student and more.

 ### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
 I have not established a habit of regular breaks from the screen while I am studying.
 When I do step away from the screen, I move and stretch my body a bit.